JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 * Branding and marketing
 * Where else would you put the docs?

 The first one is super interesting.
-Projects like [Babel](https://babeljs.io/), [Webpack](https://webpack.js.org/), [Formik](https://formik.org/) all have websites that show great designs, really productizing it.
+Projects like [Babel](https://babeljs.io/), [Webpack](https://webpack.js.org/), and [Formik](https://formik.org/) all have websites that show great designs, really productizing it.
 That's awesome, and it can contribute to a project's success by making it seem polished and high quality, while communicating the functionality in ways that are more expressive than static text (animations, demos, <abbr title="Read-Eval-Print Loop">REPLs</abbr>, etc).

 However, there are so many projects that build, design and host a separate website - because if they didn't, where would they put their docs?
 That's what tools like Vuepress try to simplify.
 As good as those tools are, asking a user to go to yet another docs site isn't awesome.
 You're separating them from their regular workflows, adding more of a burden to their attempt at learning, and introducing opportunity for inconsistency between your docs and everyone else's.